Scaling Accelerated IT Pathways: An Introduction to Our 2nd Cohort

 Through this project, EdSystems is investing in work-based learning, data evaluation, and teacher credentialing around IT pathways to help scale and sustain AMP-IT.
 In partnership with Discovery Partners Institute, we are offering subsidized scholarships for graduate-level computer science coursework to help qualify teachers to teach computer science courses, potentially for dual credit.
 This will Increase the number of teachers eligible to instruct in strategic IT pathway coursework.

 In addition, we are partnering with Work-Based Learning Alliance for a recently piloted Cybersecurity Experience project.
-Our collaboration with WBLA provides students access to turn-key, virtual work-based learning opportunities that meet Illinois requirements for a career development experience or team-based challenge.
+Our collaboration with the Alliance provides students access to turn-key, virtual work-based learning opportunities that meet Illinois requirements for a career development experience or team-based challenge.
 Students can complete a paid cybersecurity project experience and earn the IBM SkillBuild Cybersecurity Credential.
 Lastly, in collaboration with the NIU Research and Data Collaborative, we are designing a new data infrastructure to collect disaggregated student-level data and enable longitudinal reporting and analyses.

 Keep Reading